Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get information about Kastell-managed servers.' and enumerates four specific actions.
-It explicitly distinguishes this tool from sibling 'server_fleet' for fleet-wide health queries.
+The description clearly states the tool retrieves information about Kastell-managed servers and enumerates four distinct actions (list, status, health, sizes).
+It distinguishes from the sibling tool 'server_fleet' by specifying when to use that alternative for fleet-wide health and audit scores.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.